27/28.08.1942 142 Squadron Wellington IV Z1338 QT:D Fg Off. Alfred H. Paget

 * Stalag 8b, in 1943 renamed Stalag 344, Lamsdorf (now called Łambinowice) in Silesia, Lamsdorf (now called Łambinowice) in Silesia.

 Taking off from RAF Grimsby, Lincolnshire. at 20:30 hrs to attack Kassel, a German City located on the river Fulda in Germany.
 306 aircraft taking part.
 21 Wellingtons, 5 Stirlings, 3 Lancasters, 1 Halifax, 1 Hampden.
 Weather conditions were perfect for flying with a full moon and fine weather over Germany.
 That of course contributed to the 58 night fighter interceptions taking place, mainly on their return flight.
 Widespread damage was caused to the city with 144 buildings destroyed, 317 seriously damaged.
 Casualties on the ground amounted to 43 killed, 187 civilians 64 Germans soldiers injured.

 The Allied losses were huge.
 33 aircraft were lost either during the operation or during landing on return.
-153 aircrew were killed, so taken pow with 1 evading capture.
+153 aircrew were killed, some taken PoW with 1 evading capture.

 A very black day for the Squadron losing some 5 crews.
 The others:

-Wellington IV Z1266 QT-M, Flown by Sgt.
+Wellington IV Z1266 QT:M, Flown by Sgt.
 D.L.F.
-Toombs 1204587 RAFVR - taken PoW (no: 26853, camp: Stalag Lamsdorf-344) with 3 other crew (1 crew member held at Stalag Luft 6), 1 KiA;
+Toombs 1204587 RAFVR - taken PoW No: 26853 Stalag 344, with 3 other crew (1 crew member held at Stalag Luft 6), 1 KiA;